kallewesterling/CleanText/README.md

 ## Future improvements

-In the future, I want to remove the dependency on NLTK for stopwords and use a different, smaller package for this process.
-NLTK is too heavy for any users who do not need it.
+ ~~In the future, I want to remove the dependency on NLTK for stopwords and use a different, smaller package for this process.
+NLTK is too heavy for any users who do not need it.~~ The current version tries a different approach, [borrowed from YoastSEO](https://github.com/Yoast/YoastSEO.js/blob/develop/src/config/stopwords.js).